-They also can forge on-on-one relationships with their customers remembering, people buy from people not companies.
-If a small business develops personal relationships with their customers, and remembers their name, needs and wants, those customers will continue to do business with them.
+They also can forge one-on-one relationships with their customers remembering, people buy from people, not companies.
+If a small business develops personal relationships with its customers, and remembers their name, needs, and wants, those customers will continue to do business with them.
 With larger businesses, often the service is more impersonal.

-When you create a united workforce that is committed and passionate about their role, this flows over to how employees treat the customer.
+When successful entrepreneurs create a united workforce who are committed and passionate about their role, this flows over to how employees treat the customer.
 Their passion will demonstrate your superiority and make you a company people want to do business with.

 To compete, inspire your people and give them credit for their contribution.
 Involve them on a weekly basis who did well and what you do better as a collective workforce.